nhsengland/datascience/docs/articles/posts/why_data_linkage_needs_a_community.md

 ---
-title: Why Data Linkage Needs a Community: How Collaboration is Shaping Innovation in the Data Linkage Hub
+title: "Why Data Linkage Needs a Community: How Collaboration is Shaping Innovation in the Data Linkage Hub"
-authors: [GiuliaMantovani1]
+authors: [GiuliaMantovani]
 date: 2026-09-16
 categories:
     - data linkage